lmcrean/Hoverboard/README.md

 All features will be designed with HTML, CSS, Opensource images/ videos.
 More indirectly, Canva and CapCut will be used to create graphics and videos.

 #### Logo with Floating Navigation Bar.
+**to be familiar, consistent and easy to use according to user needs

 Includes Logo on left (Canva)

 Navigation bar links to Home, Explore our Features and Book a Free Trial.
 (HTML)